 5. If you like a medium grind, you can open the top of the grinder and clear it out before all of the ground herbs fall into the second level.

 6. To access the second level and the ground herbs, just unscrew the top.

-7. After time, kief will build up in the bottom chamber of the grinder.
+7. Over time, herb particles will build up in the bottom chamber of the grinder.
 You can use the scraper or something similar to scrape it together into clumps or whatever necessary to retrieve it.

 Why Use a Grinder:

 1. Typically, dry herbs can be very sticky.
-Use a grinder to avoid getting kief all over your fingertips.
+Use a grinder to avoid getting pollen all over your fingertips.
 Nothing is worse than breaking up some buds and then touching your eye.